fjambe/UD2UMR/README.md

 python3 scripts/main.py --treebank ky_tuecl-ud-test.conllu --lang ky --var_naming x
 ```

+Potential rendering issues with right-to-left languages (e.g., variable names and concepts appearing swapped in the graph) may be resolved by using the `--var_naming x` option.

 ## Structure of this repository

 * The `data/` folder contains `en_example.conllu`, a sample input file with a single sentence.